scroll-tech/frontends/src/assets/blog/proofGeneration.md

 **4. Alternative proof systems**

-This theoretical approach aims to reduce or eliminate the necessity of certain computational bottlenecks at the level of the proof system.
-There is a rich design space of proof systems, filled with various computational tradeoffs.
-Exploring this design space can lead to further efficiencies for proof generation.
+This article covered the computational requirements of a single particular proof system.
+This proof system is just one of many - there exists a very large design space of theoretical proof systems, with each proof system having its own set of computational requirements and tradeoffs.
+Research is actively ongoing to further explore this design space, and to design theoretical constructions that reduce or eliminate computational bottlenecks.

 [^1]: The Square-Fibonacci example is inspired by this [wonderful tutorial](https://starkware.co/stark-101/) from StarkWare.

 [^2]: For example, if our trace table elements were modulo $p$, rather than the same modulo $q$ as in the Square-Fibonacci problem, then each computation step would involve [non-native field arithmetic](https://hackmd.io/@arielg/B13JoihA8) (i.e. computing $\mathbb{F}_q$ arithmetic in $\mathbb{F}_p$, with $q \neq p$).
 The representation of each computation would fan out to multiple rows and constraints.

-[^3]: To understand wire constraints in Plonk more deeply, I recommend the following resources: Vitalik's [post](https://vitalik.ca/general/2019/09/22/plonk.html) on Plonk (see “Copy constraints" section), Aztec's [notes](https://hackmd.io/@aztec-network/plonk-arithmetiization-air) on arithmetization, and Ariel Gabizon's [notes](https://hackmd.io/@arielg/ByFgSDA7D) on multiset checks.
+[^3]: To understand wire constraints in Plonk more deeply, I recommend the following resources: Vitalik's [post](https://vitalik.ca/general/2019/09/22/plonk.html) on Plonk (see "Copy constraints" section), Aztec's [notes](https://hackmd.io/@aztec-network/plonk-arithmetiization-air) on arithmetization, and Ariel Gabizon's [notes](https://hackmd.io/@arielg/ByFgSDA7D) on multiset checks.

 [^4]: This follows from the [Schwartz-Zippel Lemma](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma).